CE switchover postponed to 2025 – and its application to fire curtains.

 The CPR requires a “construction product to have CE marking… if… it is covered by…a harmonised European product standard”.

-So, the acid test is, Is the product covered by a harmonised standard?
+So the acid test is, is the product covered by a harmonised standard?

 If it is, it is legally required to CE mark to that harmonised standard.
 The penalty for breach is imprisonment or a fine.

-It is only since Adexon Fire & Smoke Curtains first published this white paper in the Autumn of 2022 that others in the industry in this country have really started to acknowledge BS EN 16034.
-We published it in response to market feedback and the large number of people not knowing about the legal requirements.
-If we had realised it was being overlooked to such an extent, we would have filled the void earlier but since Grenfell had been very focused on product development (coming up with “the UK’s premier design of fire curtain”)12, third-party testing, and certification, and getting on with our day-to-day business.
+It is only since Adexon Fire & Smoke Curtains first published their white paper, Fire curtain regulations in the UK8 in the Autumn of 2022 that others in the industry in this country have really started to acknowledge BS EN 16034.
+We published it in response to market feedback and a large number of people not knowing about the legal requirements.

-- CE marking for vertical fire curtains being available to BS EN 16034 (if it didn’t cover the product, it couldn’t be available from a Notified Body).
+• CE marking for vertical fire curtains being available to BS EN 16034 (if it didn’t cover the product it couldn’t be available from a Notified Body).

 Technical Annexes